 to be realistic too.

-- Know the market: Some markets can change within seconds, while others maintain state throughout the year.
+- Know the market: Some markets can change within seconds, while others maintain their state throughout the year.
 Know your market before setting goals.
 If you can foresee a drop in your shares, don’t forecast a sales increase.

 - Consult your sales team: Your sales team knows a thing or two about the customers and the market that you don’t.
 Have a chat with them before you set out goals for them.